This post may contain affiliate links. Please read my privacy policy.

 Instructions

 - Heat the oil in a wok or skillet over high heat.
 Add the minced garlic and stir-fry until aromatic, then add the chicken and shrimp.
-Stir continuously until they are half cooked.
+Stir continuously until they are halfway cooked.

-- Add the cabbage, bean sprouts, and noodles into the wok or skillet and stir fry for about 10 seconds before adding the World Foods Nasi Goreng Paste, kecap manis, and salt.
+- Add the cabbage, bean sprouts, and noodles to the wok or skillet and stir-fry for about 10 seconds before adding the World Foods Nasi Goreng Paste, kecap manis, and salt.

-- Using the spatula to toss the noodles and all the ingredients back and forth until well combined, about 1 minute or until the noodles are cooked through.
+- Using the spatula, toss the noodles and all the ingredients back and forth until well combined, about 1 minute or until the noodles are cooked through.

-- Dish out, garnish with chopped scallion and a couple of tomato wedges.
-Serve immediately.
+- Dish out the food, garnish with chopped scallions and a couple of tomato wedges, and serve immediately.

 Notes